Major Offshore Accidents of the 20th & 21st Century

-Oil drilling companies are sued all the time, but there’s only a few law firms that they take seriously.
+Oil drilling companies are sued all the time, but there are only a few law firms that they take seriously.
 Arnold & Itkin LLP is one of those firms.
 We have gone head-to-head against Transocean, BP, Mobil, and other industry titans and helped our clients win massive results.
 When an oil rig explodes, massive results are the minimum that our clients deserve for their lost lives, ruined careers, and life-changing medical needs.

-Our offshore accident lawyers represented more members of the Deepwater Horizon crew than any other firm, securing record-setting settlements on their behalf.
+Our lawyers represented more members of the Deepwater Horizon crew than any other firm, securing record-setting settlements on their behalf.
 When the El Faro sank in 2015, we represented multiple widows who lost their loved ones, helping them get justice for the ways their husbands died at sea.
 Arnold & Itkin has stood up for hundreds of injured workers, winning billions of dollars for our clients in some of the highest-profile offshore cases in recent history.
 When injured offshore workers need someone to help them secure lost wages, recover medical expenses, and rebuild their future, they call us.
 In return, we pour every resource into giving them the best possible chance for recovery.